debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 When an upgrade fails, the device reboots and still has the original firmware on it.
 However, since we have a reverse root shell, we can simply overwrite the [mtd blocks](https://www.oreilly.com/library/view/mastering-embedded-linux/9781787283282/64271306-bd52-47d8-8118-6b618630d307.xhtml) on the device and have persistent access to the device across reboots.
 We can modify the [rcS](https://www.thegeekyway.com/whats-important-init-d-directory-linux/) file to start a netcat listener on boot.

 We did a bit more reversing and figured out what happens when it does a firmware upgrade.
 When it receives the tar file, it untars it and it contains a bunch of squash filesystems.
-Each filesystem is then reprogrammed onto a mtd block in /dev.
+Each filesystem is then reprogrammed onto a `mtd` partition in /dev. `mtd` partitions are typically used for embedded devices with flash memory.
+So when we overwrite these it is persistent.
 We defined a custom struct in binary ninja and it shows nicely which mtd block lines up with which filesystem.

 <p style="text-align:center;"><img src="/assets/enabot_part3/squashfs.png" alt="ebocontrol" style="height: 70%; width:70%;"/></p>